Audetas/KRelay/README.md

 - [ ] Remove loot bag quests to purple bags
 - [ ] Figure out why we can't create characters
 - [ ] /connect takes you to USWest only
+- [ ] Check for packets missing from Packets.xml

 ##Plugin Checklist:
 - [x] World Edit